CANopenNode/CANopenNode/README.md

-CANopen is the internationally standardized (EN 50325-4) ([CiA301](http://can-cia.org/standardization/technical-documents)) CAN-based higher-layer protocol for embedded control system.
+CANopen is the internationally standardized (EN 50325-4) ([CiA301](http://can-cia.org/standardization/technical-documents)) higher-layer protocol for embedded control system built on top of CAN.
 For more information on CANopen see http://www.can-cia.org/

 CANopenNode is written in ANSI C in object-oriented way.
 It runs on different microcontrollers, as standalone application or with RTOS.